EstebanBoni/PicoYPlaca/README.md

 Run the .py file on spider.
 A new window will open where information can be written.
 The format of the license plate must have 7 characters and must end in a number.
 If not it will trigger an error message.
 The date and hour must be valid otherwise an error box will appear.
-Finally the apropiate format for date is: dd-mm-yy.
+Finally the apropiate format for date is: dd-mm-yyyy.
 Any separation between day month or year is also valid.
-An correct example would be 02/22/2021 or 02-22-2021 An incorrect example would be 02222021 or 2/22/2021
+An correct example would be 22/02/2021 or 2-02-2021
+An incorrect example would be 02222021 or 2/22/2021

 ## Technologies